Four years after a man’s execution, lawyers say DNA from the murder weapon points to someone else

 Yet lawyers advocating for Lee said a review uncovered flaws in the evidence, including a “shocking[ly]” biased photo lineup.
 Lee’s appellate attorney acknowledged in an affidavit that he had struggled with substance abuse and didn’t have the resources to mount a proper defense.
 Now, there is also the new testing.

-The unknown man’s genetic profile found no matches in a national database of DNA, but it will now be automatically compared against any new additions, according to lawyers with the Innocence Project, the ACLU and two firms that represent Lee’s sister.
+No match was found for the unknown man’s genetic profile in a national database of DNA, but it will now be automatically compared against any new additions, according to lawyers with the Innocence Project, the ACLU and two law firms that represent Lee’s sister.
 DNA that appears to be from the same person was also discovered on a bloody white shirt wrapped around the weapon, they said.

 Testing could not rule out Lee as the possible source of one of multiple hairs and hair fragments recovered from the scene, they added, but the kind of mitochondrial DNA profiles analyzed “may be shared by thousands of individuals in a given population.”

-A lawyer for Jacksonville — which also received the new reports, according to the attorneys who sued the city — did not immediately respond Tuesday evening to a request for comment.
+A lawyer for Jacksonville — which also received the new reports, according to the lawyers who sued the city — did not immediately respond Tuesday evening to a request for comment.

 Lee died maintaining his innocence, and attorneys appealed his case right up to his lethal injection.
-The Supreme Court eventually cleared the way to execute Lee and others on Arkansas’s death row — splitting 5 to 4 at one point, with the court’s liberal justices saying the state should not move forward.
+The Supreme Court eventually cleared the way to execute Lee and others on Arkansas’ death row — splitting 5 to 4 at one point, with the court’s liberal justices saying the state should not proceed.

 “I have previously noted the arbitrariness with which executions are carried out in this country,” wrote Justice Stephen G. Breyer.
 “And I have pointed out how the arbitrary nature of the death penalty system, as presently administered, runs contrary to the very purpose of a ‘rule of law.’ ”

-Lee died just before midnight, after making some last calls and divvying up his possessions, a lawyer said, among them chips that he gave away to a fellow prisoner.
-That man’s execution had just been called off, and he remains on death row to this day.
+Lee died just before midnight, after making some last calls and sharing up his possessions, a lawyer said, among them chips that he gave to a fellow prisoner.
+That man’s execution had just been called off, and he remains on death row.

 Justin Jouvenal contributed to this report.